 In the case of multiple missing teeth, several implants may be required.

 Implant placement is a precise procedure that requires a high level of skill, knowledge and experience.
-To ensure the best level of care we refer our patients to a specialist periodontist for the procedure, whilst remaining closely involved in the treatment planning process.
+Dr Scott Park has been trained in the placement of dental implants and is able to provide this treatment.
+For complex cases, we will refer our patients to a specialist periodontist for the procedure, whilst remaining closely involved in the treatment planning process.

 Single Tooth Dental Implants

-In the case of a single tooth replacement, a connector called an abutment is attached to the implant, followed by placement of a crown.
-The whole restoration is called an ‘implant supported crown’.
-In many cases this type of treatment is the ideal way to replace a single missing tooth as it closely mimics the look, feel and function of a natural tooth.
+In the case of a single tooth replacement, a connector called an abutment is attached to the implant, followed by the placement of a crown.
+The whole restoration is called an ‘implant-supported crown’.
+In many cases, this type of treatment is the ideal way to replace a single missing tooth as it closely mimics the look, feel, and function of a natural tooth.
 These restorations are permanently attached, easy to keep clean and, unlike a bridge or denture, they don’t involve teeth adjacent to the gap.

 Multiple Teeth Implants